abbyonstott/StormScript/docs/development/the_parser.md

 ## Characters that are left out

-Needless to say, whitespace and empty newlines are left out of the parsed program as they serve no purpose to the actual execution of the program.
+Needless to say, whitespace, comments, and empty newlines are left out of the parsed program as they serve no purpose to the actual execution of the program.

 Less obviously, parentheses are completely left out of the program (for now) because they currently would only change the look of the program